Sneak Preview: It’s so easy to make homemade creme fraiche with yogurt or yogurt whey. No buttermilk is required. Many uses!

 Homemade creme fraiche is traditionally made with buttermilk.
 But, I have great news if you don’t keep buttermilk in the house and hate to buy a whole quart of buttermilk when you only need one tablespoon.
 Buttermilk is not the only game in town.

-Check out the price of crème fraîche at your local grocery store if you can find it.
-Amazon Fresh is currently asking $5.99 for 8 ounces.
+Check out the price of creme fraiche at your local grocery store if you can find it.
+It’s crazy.
 Now you know why I like to make it.

-Crème fraîche originated in France where it was traditionally made with unpasteurized heavy cream.
-The cream was naturally inoculated with the right bacteria to thicken it.
+Creme Fraiche originated in France, where they make it with unpasteurized heavy cream.
+The cream is naturally inoculated with the right bacteria to thicken it.

-Since our cream is pasteurized or ultra-pasteurized, we are forced to add bacteria back to the cream.
-This process makes a thick and slightly tangy cream.
-Although similar to sour cream, it’s not the same.
+Since our cream is pasteurized or ultra-pasteurized, we must add bacteria back to the cream.
+This process makes a thick cream with a slightly tangy flavor.

 How is sour cream different?